 In 2015, Dutch tenor Mitch Raemaekers made his debut at Nationale Opera & Ballet (NL) as 'Le Fils' in Les Mamelles de Tirésias (Poulenc).
 He was then invited to create the role of 'Arie' in the family opera Hondenhartje (Maier; van Geel) and made appearances in Das Floß der Medusa (Henze) and Oedipe (Enescu).
 In 2019, Mitch joined International Opera Academy Gent (BE) for a production of Mozart's La Finta Giardiniera, singing the role of 'Contino Belfiore'.
-During the Summer of 2021 he will reappear on stage for Storm en Drang by Opera Nijetrijne (NL).
-In 2022 he will join Opera Zuid (NL) for their production of Benjamin Britten's A Midsummer Night's Dream, singing the role of 'Snout'.
-In the Netherlands, Mitch is a sought after soloist for ensembles such as Collegium Ad Mosam and Kamerkoor Maastricht, the latter of which will cast him as evangelist in their next performance of the Johannes Passion of J.S.
+In 2021 and 2022 Mitch participated in the open-air summer extravaganza’s Storm & Drang and Expeditie op drift of Opera Nijetrijne (NL).
+In 2022 he also made his debut with Opera Zuid (NL), singing the role of ‘Snout’ in A Midsummer Night’s Dream (Britten).
+Mitch is a sought-after soloist for ensembles such as Collegium Ad Mosam and Kamerkoor Maastricht, the latter of which will cast him as evangelist in their next performance of the Johannes Passion of J.S.
 Bach.

 "[...} A lot of things are going on vocally in the subsequent part, but the voice of tenor Mitch Raemaekers resounds from the hubbub, crystal clear, with an impressive phrase: Und wann kommt Rettung?"